Cloud Network Monitoring | Datadog

 And on top of this, you can visualize your bandwidth data or TCP re-transmit counts.

-How to use Network Performance Monitoring
+How to use Cloud Network Monitoring

 Suppose you’re running monitors on your services, you can identify the services that are currently in an error state.